apbendi/bitsyspec/BITSY.md

 Variable assignment is performed using the `=` infix operator.
 The variable name to the left of the operator is assigned to the evaluated expression on the right.
-Variables may be assigned the values of other variables.
-Arithmetic expressions may include variables as terms.

 ### I/O